skjolber/camunda-bpm-examples/startevent/soap-cxf-server-start/README.md

-SOAP server CXF example
+SOAP CXF server start process example
 ===============================================================
 This example demonstrates how to start a process via a SOAP webservice-server generated using CXF in a Spring application.

 ![Example Process][png]

 The example BPMN 2.0 process is triggered by a SOAP call.
-The SOAP service starts the process itself by submitting a start form.
+The SOAP service starts the process by submitting a start form.

 # Overview